greatexpectationslabs/tutorial-gx-in-the-data-pipeline/README.md

 # tutorial-gx-in-the-data-pipeline
 This repo hosts hands-on tutorials that guide you through working examples of GX data validation in an Airflow pipeline.

-*If you are new to GX*, these tutorials will introduce you to GX concepts and guide you through creating GX data validation workflows that can be triggered and run using Airflow.
+If you are new to GX, these tutorials will introduce you to GX concepts and guide you through creating GX data validation workflows that can be triggered and run using Airflow.

-*If you are an experienced GX user*, these tutorials will provide code examples of GX and Airflow integration that can be used as a source of best practices and techniques that can enhance your current data validation pipeline implementations.
+If you are an experienced GX user, these tutorials will provide code examples of GX and Airflow integration that can be used as a source of best practices and techniques that can enhance your current data validation pipeline implementations.

 ## README table of contents
 1. [Prerequisites](#prerequisites)